 DEBATE LEADING UP TO VANCOUVER

-IUMI’s position was stated in three principal sources: London underwriter Nick Gooding’s Oslo 1996 paper, the CMI GA Working Group’s 1998 report at Lisbon; and Irish underwriter Eamonn Magee’s CMI Singapore 2000 paper.
+IUMI’s position can be found in three principal sources: Nick Gooding’s Oslo 1996 paper; the GA Working Group’s 1998 report at Lisbon; and Eamonn Magee’s CMI Singapore 2001 paper.

 Other IUMI papers in 1996 included: